(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "Officer Randy Fosson and Lee / Opera House" at 145 North Broadway in Lexington Kentucky, unused post card, tiny upper corner bend, otherwise excellent condition.
 Rare; we believe it is a proof for a series that was never printed! $7.00 k(l)lh(n)g

 "PADDY RYAN ON 'BUCK SHOT' TRI-STATE ROUND-UP, BELLE FOURCHE, S. DAK. / (DOUBLEDAY)" unused circa-1919 sepia-tone Azo (triangles both ways) real photo postcard, light album toning on back, oxidation consistent with age.
 The photographer was Ralph Russel Doubleday.
-Rare: we could find no other offers, no other exhibits, and no recorded sales when we searched the Internet recently. $17.50 cs(b)nhp
+Rare: we could find no other offers, no other exhibits, and no recorded sales when we searched the Internet recently.
+SALE IN PROGRESS cs(b)nhp

 "Pompey / SHOSHONE STUD (W. R. CO), LEXINGTON, KY.
 122266" advertising his stud services in the white-border era, Minor corner wear, faint small corner crease.
 Won the Wood Stakes & held the 6-1 / 2 furlong record at Saratoga.
 Postcard sold.
 Still available for scholarly study & research as an enlarged (about 277% of original area) & enhanced 120-dpi scan in .jpg format. $1.75 hrk*